Hickory Point Student Handbook

 Student Attendance and Absence Policy

-The habit of regular and faithful attendance is prerequisite to successful school life.
+Regular and faithful attendance is a prerequisite to successful school life.
 Students should be absent only in cases of illness or emergency.
-The Board of Education directs the school administration and staff to enforce, on a consistent basis, all school regulations relative to school attendance.
-These regulations shall require that all absences shall be verified by phone, by the student’s parent or legal guardian.
-When a student is ill and unable to attend school, parents are asked to call the school office that morning (847.498.3830) by 8:00 a.m. to report the absence.
-Students absent for three or more consecutive days due to illness will be required to submit a written statement from a physician which includes the diagnoses for the extended absence.
+The Board of Education directs the school administration and staff to enforce all school regulations relative to school attendance consistently.
+These regulations require that all absences be verified by phone or by the student’s parent or legal guardian.
+When a student is ill and unable to attend school, parents are asked to call the school office that morning (847.498.3830) by 8:00 am to report the absence or use the attendance email, HP.Attendance@nb27.org.
+Students absent for three or more consecutive days due to illness must submit a written statement from a physician, which includes the diagnoses for the extended absence.

-If the office staff cannot personally answer the phone call, please leave a message including your child’s name, morning teacher and the reason for the absence.
+If the office staff cannot personally answer the phone call, please leave a message including your child’s name, teacher, and the reason for the absence.
 Parents who do not notify the school when their children are absent will receive a phone call from the office staff.
-This telephone message policy has been implemented in order to ensure the safety and security of your children.
+This telephone message policy has been implemented to ensure the safety and security of your children

-Board of Education policy requires all student to be in full attendance for the entire school day.
-State attendance reporting regulations require a student must be in attendance 2.5 hours in both the morning and afternoon or be reported absent for the respective half day.
-Students arriving late, but within the 2.5 hour limit shall be considered tardy.
+Board of Education policy requires all students to attend for the entire school day fully.
+State attendance reporting regulations require a student must be in attendance for 2.5 hours in both the morning and afternoon or be reported absent for the respective half day.
+Students arriving late, but within the 2.5-hour limit shall be considered tardy.

 For example:

-- A student who is present until 2:45 p.m. and attends more than 2.5 hours in the afternoon between 11:45 a.m. and 3:00 p.m., is considered EARLY DISMISSAL with written parent authorization.
+- A student who is present until 2:45 p.m. and attends more than 2.5 hours in the afternoon between 11:45 a.m. and 3:00 p.m., is considered an early dismissal with written parent authorization.

-This policy is in compliance with the ISBE attendance regulations and is strictly enforced.
-Children with chronic absences will receive a truancy letter from the office of the Assistant Superintendent for Pupil Services.
+This policy complies with the ISBE attendance regulations and is strictly enforced.
+Children with chronic absences will receive a truancy letter from the Director of Human Resources and Student Services office.

 Excused Absences

-The reasons for an excused absence shall include illness of a student or a family emergency such as a death in the family or a religious holiday.
-All other absences are unexcused even if the school office or teacher have been notified.
-Students absent for three or more consecutive days due to illness will be required to submit a written statement from a physician which includes the diagnoses for the extended absence.
+The reasons for an excused absence shall include a student's illness or a family emergency, such as a death in the family or a religious holiday.
+All other absences are unexcused, even if the school office or teacher has been notified.
+Students absent for three or more consecutive days due to illness must submit a written statement from a physician, which includes the diagnoses for the extended absence.

 Physical Education and Recess Exemptions

 Physical Education and recess are considered a part of the regular school day.
-If your child has been ill and returned to school he/she may be excused no more than two consecutive days from PE and/or recess by a written parent request.
+If your child has been ill and returned to school, they may be excused for up to three consecutive days from PE and recess by a written parent request.
 If an absence for more than three consecutive days is necessary, a note from a physician stating the reason is required.

 If a child has been ill or disabled in any manner, a physician must verify any physical education limits upon that child’s return to school.
-If a physician feels that the child is able to participate in a physical education setting with limitations, those limitations must be clearly identified in the physician’s note.
-Once those restrictions have been lifted, a note from the physician is required in order for the student to resume normal physical education activities.
+If a physician feels that the child can participate in a physical education setting with limitations, those limitations must be identified in the physician’s note.
+Once those restrictions have been lifted, a physician's note is required so the student can resume normal physical education activities.

 Tardiness